International-Data-Spaces-Association/IDS-G/Glossary/README.md

 - IDS-G specification [IDSCP](../connector-interaction/Communication/protocols/idscp2/README.md) (current V.2)
 - Shortcut: `IDSCP`

+### IDS Testbeds
+Deployments of the IDS Reference Test Bed (with or without modifications), made by third-party organizations that are interested in experimenting with IDS-based solutions.
+Listed on [IDS Reference Test Bed](https://github.com/International-Data-Spaces-Association/IDS-testbed#deployment-scenarios-based-on-ids-testbed) repository.

 ### IDS Deployment Scenario
 IDS Deployment Scenario is any implementation made with IDS-compliant components that allows sovereign data sharing (as defined by IDSA), is built with the intention to resolve a problem by means of secure and sovereign data sharing and is adequately documented to enable others to follow the same path.
+[Repository](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Scenarios)

 ### IDSA
 - Glossary [International Data Spaces Association](#international-data-spaces-association).